 Hyuganatsu citrus is only available for a few weeks in the early to late spring when cultivated in outside orchards.
 The citrus is also grown on a small scale in greenhouses, producing fruits from the mid-winter to the early spring.

 Hyuganatsu, botanically classified as Citrus tamurana, is a rare Japanese citrus variety belonging to the Rutaceae family.
-The fragrant, sweet-tart fruits are only available for a few weeks each season and are highly prized for their edible white pith and flesh.
+The fragrant, sweet-tart fruits are only available for a few weeks each season and are highly prized for their edible wh flesh.
 Hyuganatsu citrus is named after “Hyuga,” the ancient name for the Miyazaki Prefecture, and “natsu,” meaning “summer” in Japanese.
 The citrus was discovered growing as a chance seedling in the late 19th century in Miyazaki and is believed to be a hybrid of the yuzu and pomelo.
 Hyuganatsu citrus is also known as New Summer oranges, Sun Summer, Konatsu, Kosa, and Tosakonatsu.
 In the modern-day, Hyuganatsu citrus has been bred to have seeded and seedless varieties and the fruits are popularly served fresh with portions of the pith intact.
 Hyuganatsu piths have a sweet flavor that balances the tangy nature of the flesh, and citrus enthusiasts like to highlight this unique feature when serving the fruits.

 Hyuganatsu citrus is a source of vitamin A to maintain healthy organ functioning and vitamin C to strengthen the immune system.
 The citrus also contains antioxidants to reduce inflammation and protect the cells against free radical damage, beta-carotene, the yellow-orange pigment in the flesh that is converted into vitamin A in the body, vitamin B1, and essential oils.